noahfalk/coreclr/Documentation/design-docs/code-versioning-pr-notes.md

 - Manual smoke test interpreter + tiered compilation: working
 - Manual smoke test MulticoreJit, tiered jitting OFF: working
 - Profiler and debugger tests, tiered jitting OFF: 0 failures (not counting baseline failures)
-- Profiler tests, tiered jitting ON, test fixes applied to mitigate product breaking changes: a few failures (I was re-running chunks of tests against a changing product baseline so I don't have an exact number for all tests on the identical product build yet)
+- Profiler tests, tiered jitting ON, some test fixes applied to mitigate product breaking changes: 1 failure (test is testing inlining on what is now a non-inlined initial code body)
 - Initial performance analysis, tiered jitting OFF: At worst a small regression, but inconclusive without some further analysis/matching pogo data/larger sample sizes.
 I ran music store app on a .Net Core official daily build vs ret build on my machine without updated Pogo data.
 Official build vs my build both jit 18259+-3 methods (source of variance uninvestigated)
 	- Average total time in Prestub:              1141ms(baseline) vs. 1182ms(my build)
 		- Largest difference in time was inside UnsafeJitFunction, but I don't believe my change should have had any significant impact within UnsafeJitFunction.
 	- Average total time in Prestub excluding UnsafeJitFunction/ETW events: 14ms(baseline) vs. 16ms(my build)
 		- All the heavy lifting in my changes should have shown up here if they were going to.

-- Performance analysis, tiered jitting ON: Not yet investigated
+- Performance analysis, tiered jitting ON: Using ASP.Net Music store on my local machine with all the framework assemblies AOT compiled (S.P.C.dll is NGEN, the rest are R2R) but no ASP.Net assemblies R2R compiled startup is tiered jitting enabled startup/baseline startup = ~0.81.

 ### Commit Notes ###